 LED Description FIRE (Red) ON indicates the alarm status.
 In the event of an alarm, the control panel activates the unbypassed alarm outputs.
 1 Note: For the Netherlands, if the panel is in an EVAC state, the LED remains OFF.
 A GENERAL FAULT (Amber) ON indicates the presence of a fault.
 The following LEDs or the screen on the display indicates the type of fault.
 Off indicates no fault.
 SYSTEM FAULT (Amber) ON , the buzzer SYSTEM FAULT pattern, indicates a blocked control panel and the buzzer FAULT pattern indicates the control panel restart. ■ Important: Maintenance required.
 Blinking , the buzzer FAULT pattern, indicates that the data panel programming is corrupted.
 Notes: • When the control panel is switched on for the first time, this LED blinks until you perform a reset.
-The buzzer SYSTEM FAULT pattern indicates the buzzer system fault pattern; • The buzzer FAULT pattern indicates the buzzer fault pattern.
+The buzzer SYSTEM FAULT pattern indicates the buzzer system fault pattern; The buzzer FAULT pattern indicates the buzzer fault pattern.
+The gustern fault LED letches if one of the fall puints conditions account.
 The system fault LED latches if one of the following conditions occur: The system resets itself (a watchdog reset) when an internal logical fault occurs.
-The system is powered ON after a complete panel shut down.
+The system is powered ON after a complete panel shut down. a !
 FIRE SIGNAL FAULT (Amber) ON indicates that the communicator is disabled.
 Blinking indicates that the communicator is faulty. √ POWER SUPPLY FAULT (Amber) ON indicates a mains failure (230 V).
 Blinking indicates a Switching Power supply fault.
 During this condition, the control panel is powered by the batteries.